 Any qualification or limitation concerning any aspect of the valuation must be noted in this section of the AAR.
 Comprehensive explanations should be provided in the relevant sections of the report.
 These sections should be cross-referenced in the opinion.
 The qualifications or limitations should be similar to the ones included in the annual financial statements presented to the shareholders and policyholders.
+Caveats or any form of disclaimer should be excluded from the opinion but could be included in supplementary information supporting the opinion.
 Appendix 2 provides two examples of situations where a reservation in reporting is required.
 The list is not exhaustive, and the examples are meant to be illustrative.
 The AA is required to amend the opinion to fit the circumstance which gave rise to the qualification.